aulb/api_maze_solver/README.md

 You might have to deactivate and reactivate virtualenv after installing all the requirements.

 # Main Function
+To run the script, first make sure that the virtual environment for python is on.
+- `python3 main.py`

 The maze solver is just running through a main function.
 To solve the maze first we need to:
 1) Obtain the maze
 2) Do DFS (or any other solving method), where on each cell we make the API call to check validity
 3) Obtain solution from said solver method